 Juliana Snelling (maiden name Horseman), is a Rhodes Scholar, a Director/Partner of Canterbury Law Ltd. and a member of the Bar of England & Wales, the Law Society of England & Wales, and the Bermuda Bar.

 Ms. Snelling’s principal work involves advising local and exempted companies, senior level business executives, trade unions and other institutions on a whole range of issues concerning Bermuda employment and labour law.

-She also practices in most areas of civil litigation, regularly having conduct of Supreme Court of Bermuda actions involving employment disputes, contract and civil disputes, property and estate disputes, human rights issues, defamation cases, judicial review actions, professional negligence claims, personal injury matters, landlord tenant matters and debt actions.
+She also practices in most areas of civil litigation, regularly appearing in the Supreme Court of Bermuda in cases involving employment disputes, contract and civil disputes, property and estate disputes, human rights issues, defamation cases, judicial review actions, professional negligence claims, personal injury matters, landlord tenant matters and debt actions.